CareEvolution/mydatahelps-rest-api-java-quickstart/README.md

 ## Troubleshooting

-If you see an error when running the example application, double-check the information in the Prerequisites, particularly the format of the private key.
+If you see an error when running the application, double-check the information in the Prerequisites, particularly the format of the private key.

-If you have trouble getting the example application to work, feel free to [contact MyDataHelps Support](https://developer.mydatahelps.org/help.html).
+If you have trouble getting the application to work, feel free to [contact MyDataHelps Support](https://developer.mydatahelps.org/help.html).